inceabdullah/Envoy-Hot-Restarter-Docker/README.md

 # Envoy Hot Restarter Docker

-This repository provides a Docker image for running Envoy with the hot-restarter feature enabled using the `hot-restart.py` script.
+This repository provides a Docker image for running Envoy with the hot-restart feature enabled using the `hot-restart.py` script.
 The `hot-restart.py` script is executed as part of the `entrypoint.sh`.
 This image allows you to easily configure and launch Envoy with the desired parameters.

 ## Features